-(c) Subject to subsections (d), (d1), (d2), (e), and (f), collector streets and other streets not constructed according to the requirements of subsection (b) shall conform to the requirements of this subsection and the specifications referenced in Section 15-219.
-Only standard 90° curb may be constructed, except that roll-type curb may be authorized by the permit issuing authority.
-Street pavement width shall be measured from curb face to curb face where 90° curb is used, and from the back of one curb to the back of the opposite curb where roll-type curb is used.
+(c) Subject to subsections (d), (e), and (f), collector streets and other streets not constructed according to the requirement of subsection (b) shall conform to the requirements of this subsection and the specifications referenced in Section 15-219.
+Only standard 90^{0} curb may be constructed, except that roll-type curb may be authorized by the permit issuing authority.
+Street pavement width shall be measured from curb face to curb face where 90^{0} curb is used, and from the back of one curb to the back of the opposite curb where roll-type curb is used.

-TYPE STREET MINIMUM ROW MINIMUM PAVE- BIKE SIDEWALK

-with Curb & Gutter WIDTH MENT WIDTH LANES REQUIREMENT
+TYPE STREET with Curb & Gutter MINIMUM ROW WIDTH MINIMUM PAVE- MENT WIDTH BIKE LANES SIDEWALK REQUIREMENT

 ALLEY (One-way) 20' 12' NONE NONE

 Minor 37' 18' NONE NONE

 Local 43' 20' NONE ONE SIDE

 Subcollector 50' 26' NONE BOTH SIDES

 Collector 60' 34' BOTH SIDES BOTH SIDES

 Arterial NCDOT Standards NCDOT Standards BOTH SIDES BOTH SIDES

-(AMENDED 11/19/96; 5/12/98)
+(AMENDED 11/19/96; 05/12/98)

-- (d) The Council may allow a deviation from the standards set forth in subsections (b) and (c) to allow the construction of a street divided by a landscaped median with one-way traffic proceeding in opposite directions on either side of the median.
-The Council may allow such a street if it finds that, if completed as proposed, such a street will (i) adequately and safely serve the functions streets are designed to serve, and (ii) will not impose on the town any undue or unreasonable costs or burdens relating to repair and maintenance. - (d1) The Council may, for any development approved with a special use permit-A on property zoned B-4-CZ, authorize a deviation from the standards set forth in subsection (b) and Appendix C relative to streets and sidewalks if the Council concludes that (i) the proposed streets and sidewalks would serve the functions they are designed to serve as well as or better than streets and sidewalks constructed in conformity with subsection (b) and Appendix C; and (ii) such streets and sidewalks will not impose on the town any undue or unreasonable costs or burdens relating to repairs and maintenance.
-(AMENDED 6/22/21) - (d2) When approving a subdivision that includes a proposed collector or subcollector street, the Town Council may allow such streets to be constructed with some or all of the various components of the street, (i.e. sidewalks and bike lanes) configured in a different way so long as the functional equivalent for all modes is provided. with sidewalks on only one side of the street (within the right-of-way) if the subdivision provides an alternative, functionally equivalent path for pedestrians and bicyclists on the opposite side of the street outside the right of way.
-Whenever possible, such all pedestrian and bicycle infrastructuresidewalk shall be constructed within the public right-of-way. - (e) The Council may allow a deviation from the right-of-way minimums set forth in subsections (b) and (c) if it finds that (i) the deviation is needed because in order for a development to be served by a public street the street must be constructed within an area that is not of sufficient width to comply with the right-of-way criteria set forth above, (ii) a street that meets the pavement width criteria and substantially complies with the other criteria set forth above can be constructed within the right-of-way that can be made available; and (iii) that the applicant has shown that the applicant has made a reasonable effort and attempted to purchase the necessary right-of-way. - (f) The Council may allow a deviation from the standard right-of-way minimums set forth in subsections (b) and (c) if it finds that the developer has obtained an agreement from the utility companies whose lines will need to be located within a street right-of-way to install such lines in a single trench or in some other fashion that allows the street right-of-way to serve all of its intended purposes with a lesser width than that specified in subsections (b) and (c).
+- (d) The Board may allow a deviation from the standards set forth in subsections (b) and (c) to allow the construction of a street divided by a landscaped median with one-way traffic proceeding in opposite directions on either side of the median.
+The Board may allow such a street if it finds that, if completed as proposed, such a street will (i) adequately and safely serve the functions streets are designed to serve, and (ii) will not impose on the town any undue or unreasonable costs or burdens relating to repair and maintenance. - (e) The Board may allow a deviation from the right-of-way minimums set forth in subsections (b) and (c) if it finds that (i) the deviation is needed because in order for a development to be served by a public street the street must be constructed within an area that is not of sufficient width to comply with the right-of-way criteria set forth above, (ii) a street that meets the pavement width criteria and substantially complies with the other criteria set forth above can be constructed within the right-of-way that can be made available; and (iii) that the applicant show that he has made a reasonable effort and attempted to purchase the necessary right-of-way. - (f) The Board may allow a deviation from the standard right-of-way minimums set forth in subsections (b) and (c) if it finds that the developer has obtained an agreement from the utility companies whose lines will need to be located within a street right-of-way to install such lines in a single trench or in some other fashion that allows the street right-of-way to serve all of its intended purposes with a lesser width than that specified in subsections (b) and (c).